 Fulfilling the English Language skill registration standards is one of the five main requirements to get eligible to practise nursing in Australia.
 Demonstrating your ability in language enables to practise your profession in a safe manner.

-There are so many English tests.
-Which one I should prefer?
+a.
 The tests which are considered by the National Boards to determine the language proficiency of applicants are also used by Department of Home Affairs to determine visa eligibility.

 The registration standard set by the Nursing and Midwifery Board of Australia is applicable to all the applicants willing to practise nursing in Australia as enrolled nurse registered nurse or midwives in Australia.
 Hence, you must meet this standard regardless of the language background or visa status.

 The Nursing and Midwifery Board of Australia (NMBA) is responsible to carry out the functions set by the Health Practitioner Regulation National Law in each state or territory.
 It develops professional codes, guidelines and standards for practice by considering the necessities for professional and safe nursing in Australia.

 The Australian Health Practitioner Regulation Agency (AHPRA) is an agency responsible for the implementation of the National Registration and Accreditation Scheme across Australia.
 NMBA and AHPRA work together closely to regulate Australia’s registered nurses, midwives and students to protect the public.